yyolk/hud/README.md

 hud
 ===

-A single-roll out rasberry pi | sinatra server for a powerful kiosk mode
+A single-roll out rasberry pi | sinatra server for a powerful kiosk mode.
+All through the beautiful fb-console.